desktopsetup/BadDroid/README.md

 (REMINDER THESE ARE NOT PERFECT SCRIPTS MAY NEED TO REDO SOME FOR THEM TO WORK)

-# This is not all the scripts READ the scripts code, made for modififcations of your liking
+# This is not all the scripts READ the scripts code, made for modifications of your liking

 ㅤ